-Focus might usually be on the riches of the Premier League, but it is reasonable to wonder just how much money there is in the Championship.
+Focus might usually be on the riches of the Premier League, but it is reasonable to wonder just how much money there is in the Championship - especially with so much live betting interest in England's second tier.

-After all, the teams atop the football betting odds for the second tier are battling for the biggest payday in club football.
+After all, the teams atop the betting odds in the competition are battling for the biggest payday in club football.

 Championship Wages: